|Listen on Apple Podcasts||Listen on Google Podcasts|

 2. Jacob was chosen so that God’s purposes will stand.

 - Basis of God’s choice is to make certain that His purposes are established and his purpose alone.

 - The doctrine of prescience teaches is that God’s choice is based on man’s will.

 - God’s choice is dependent and based on the foreknowledge of man’s will and future decision.

-3. Chosen based not on man’s will
+3. Jacob was chosen based not on man’s will.

 So then it depends not on human will or exertion, but on God, who has mercy.
 (Romans 9:16)

 - The common human notion is that man’s will and inclination is neutral.

 - Jonathan Edwards’s Freedom of the Will is perhaps the best treatise on man’s will.